Developer relations: History and roots

+In 1997, the Microsoft Developer Relations Group created and distributed resources aimed at advancing Microsoft’s success through the support of independent software vendors (ISVs).
+This strategy, detailed in presentations and emails, focused on facilitating the development and distribution of applications based on the Windows platform.
+The success of evangelists was measured by the amount of Windows applications their ISVs built and marketed.

-DevRel started becoming more mainstream in 2013, with companies like New Relic, Twilio, EngineYard, and SendGrid popularizing a Developer-First approach.
+In the following decades many companies formed DevRel programs.
+In the 2010s companies like New Relic, Twilio, EngineYard, and SendGrid branded DevRel programs as a "Developer-First approach".

-Organizational Roles
+Organizational roles

-Roles and Job Titles
+Roles and job titles

 DevRel theoretically intersects engineering, marketing, product management, and community management.

 There are several different types of roles/job titles in DevRel including: